madlalakhaya25/madlalakhaya25.github.io/docs/Data Upload.md

     **Process:**
     1. During onboarding, share access credentials for your FTP server with Botlhale AI.
     2. Botlhale AI establishes a connection and synchronises your call data automatically.
-    3. Call data appears in the "Calls" screen on the Vela platform.
+    3. Call data appears in the `Calls` screen on the Vela platform.

-2. Manual Batch Upload:
+2. **Manual Batch Upload**:
-    - Suitable for: Users who do not store call data on an FTP server.
+    - **Suitable for**: Users who do not store call data on an FTP server.
-    - Benefits: Flexible uploading for various data sources.
+    - **Benefits**: Flexible uploading for various data sources.

     **Process:**
-    1. Navigate to the "Calls" screen on the Vela platform.
+    1. Navigate to the `Calls` screen on the Vela platform.
-    2. Click the "Batch Upload" button.
+    2. Click the `Batch Upload` button.
     3. Select and upload a zip file containing your call data.
-    4. Click "Upload" to initiate the process.
+    4. Click `Upload` to initiate the process.
-    5. Upon successful upload, your call data appears in the "Calls" screen table.
+    5. Upon successful upload, your call data appears in the `Calls` screen table.

 :::note TECHNICAL NOTES:
 - Both methods support uploading various call data formats, including CSV, TSV, and JSON.